-Multi-race horizontal wagers (i.e. the Pick 3, 4, 5 and 6) present an intriguing puzzle to bettors and offer some of the most tantalizing prizes in horse racing, so it’s no surprise their popularity has skyrocketed in recent years.
+Multi-race horizontal wagers (i.e. the Pick 3, 4, 5 and 6) present an intriguing puzzle to bettors and offer some of the most tantalizing prizes in Horse Racing Betting, so it’s no surprise their popularity has skyrocketed in recent years.
 The object of these bets is to try to pick the winner of consecutive races, which presents a unique challenge and when done successfully can lead to some truly life-changing payouts.
 Though the format of these bets is more or less consistent, the strategy involved varies greatly, as the more races involved, the more cost prohibitive the bets become.
 Regardless of type, you get a lot of bang for your buck playing the horizontals, and at the end of the day they’re just fun.

 What is it?